Food And Nutrition 1

 Identify storage and preparation methods related to eggs.

 - Store eggs in the original container in the refrigerator.
 When properly stored in the refrigerator, eggs may be stored for several weeks.

-Identify serving sizes and amounts for milk and dairy products.
+Identify processing and preparations methods for milk and milk products.

 - Pasteurized milk has been heat treated to remove harmful bacteria.

 - Most of the nutritional benefits of drinking raw milk are available from pasteurized milk without the risk of disease that comes with drinking raw milk.

 - Homogenized milk has had the fat particles broken down and evenly distributed so the fat will not separate from the milk.

 - Milk is fortified with vitamins A and D.